wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 registered call back (note that this call back is registered to the hierarchy interface by the CPU, not to the link object), `recvHandler_`, which is provided as a constructor argument, `handler`.

+The CPU may also choose to not register a call back with the interface object, in which case the `handler` argument to the interface constructor is set to `NULL`.
+The constructor will then register the receiving link as a polling link, meaning that messages received at the link will be buffered in a local queue, and must be retrieved explicitly by the CPU via the interface's method function `recvResponse()`.
+We focus on callback-based mechanism in this article.